mitotic/slidoc/README.md

 ---

-## Printing slidoc documents
+## Exporting or printing slidoc documents

-Although `slidoc` are best viewed as HTM documents, sometime you may need to print them or save them as PDF files.
+Although `slidoc` documents are best viewed as HTML documents, sometime you may need to print them or save them as PDF files.

 You can create a single document from a set of Markdown files, open it in the browser, and select the *Show all chapters* option.
 You can